pureproxy/pureproxy/README.md

 ## How To Install

-You need to install this library as a dependency like so:
+You need to install this library as a dependency like this:

 ```
 $ npm install @pureproxy/pureproxy